 Table 2: Combined Nomenclature (CN) Code for fresh melons

 European import is almost exclusively from developing countries

 Based on trade and production figures, Europe consumes roughly 3 million tonnes of watermelon and just over 2 million other melon varieties annually.
 Between 10 and 15% of the melons that are consumed are imported.
 The imported melons are almost exclusively from developing countries.

 Watermelon is the most popular melon, with fast growing volumes and a diversity of suppliers.
-For other popular melon varieties, such as Galia, Cantaloupe, Honeydew and Piel de sapo, Brazil is the leading supplier to Europe.
+For other popular melon varieties, such as Galia, Cantaloupe, Yellow Honeydew and Piel de sapo, Brazil is the leading supplier to Europe.

 You can find importers in Europe for many melon varieties, and most will have overseas suppliers.
 However, the production volumes are sometimes difficult to predict and markets can easily become saturated by an abundant supply.